catseye/Maxixe/doc/Examples.md

 All men are mortal.
 There exists a man named Socrates.
 Therefore there exists a man who is mortal and who is named Socrates.

+Very unlike UI, to avoid scoping problems, the new variable name introduced during EI needs to be:

+*   an atom, because instantiating an entire term is probably unjustifiable sometimes
+*   unique, to avoid clashing with another variable that was previously instantiated
-Very unlike UI, the new variable name introduced during EI needs to be both unique to avoid scope problems, and local, to prevent the name from "leaking out" of the EI block.
+*   local, to prevent the name from "leaking out" of the EI block.

+Note that the substitution operation `P[X -> V]` used in the Existential Instantiation rule first checks that the instance of V does not already occur in P.  This prevents situations like instantiating ∃x.∀y.p(y)→x≠y with y, to obtain ∀y.p(y)→y≠y.

     given
         Modus_Ponens               = impl(P, Q)    ; P                   |- Q